 ensured by European Standards

 The market of aesthetic surgery interventions – sometimes also called cosmetic surgery – has increased dramatically over the last years.
+Anti-ageing treatments are certainly on the rise.
 The growing availability of travel, the internet and the numerous financial payment facilities also mean that medical tourism in relation to aesthetic surgery has become a reality.

 Nevertheless, many Member States have not yet put in place adequate regulations or standards on how to provide these surgery services in a safe environment and consumers are not always fully aware of the risks associated with aesthetic surgery.